david-lev/pywa/docs/source/content/flows/overview.rst

 A flow is collection of screens containing components. screens can exchange data with each other and with your server.

-Flow can be compliantly static; all the components are predefined and no interaction is required from your server.
+Flow can be static; all the components settings are predefined and no interaction is required from your server.
-Or it can be dynamic; your server can respond to screen actions and determine the next screen to display and the data to provide to it.
+Or it can be dynamic; your server can respond to screen actions and determine the next screen to display (or close the flow) and the data to provide to it.

 .. note::